-In addition, management monitors the vested benefit positions of each defined benefit sub-plan regularly and reports quarterly to the Board on the vested benefit index (VBI) status of the each sub-plans.
+In addition, management monitors the vested benefit positions of each defined benefit sub-plan regularly and reports quarterly to the Board on the vested benefit index (VBI) status of each sub-plan.
 If the VBI for a sub-plan is below the relevant VBI shortfall limit, management will then engage the Fund Actuary to conduct a review to assist in developing a restoration plan to restore the relevant sub-plan to a VBI position above 100%.

-The Trustee also uses sensitivity analysis to monitor the potential impact of changes to key variable about which assumptions need to be made.
-The Fund has identified three key assumptions (being the discount rate, the rate of salary adjustment and the inflation rate) for which changes are reasonably possible that would have a material impact in the amount of the defined benefit member liabilities.
+The Trustee also uses sensitivity analysis to monitor the potential impact of changes to key variables about which assumptions need to be made.
+The Fund has identified three key assumptions (being the net investment return rate, the salary inflation rate and the price inflation rate) for which changes are reasonably possible that would have a material impact in the amount of the defined benefit member liabilities.

-The assumed discount has been determined based on the investment returns expected on an investment portfolio that reflects the opportunities reasonably available to the Fund in the investment markets and also reflects the Fund's actual investments and investment strategy in respect of defined benefit member liabilities.
-The assumed discount rate is different for each defined benefit sub-plan.
+The assumed net investment return rate has been determined based on the investment returns expected on an investment portfolio that reflects the opportunities reasonably available to the Fund in the investment markets and also reflects the Fund's actual investments and investment strategy in respect of defined benefit member liabilities.
+The assumed net investment rate is different for each defined benefit sub-plan.